 Appy Valentines Day; the most (loved) downloaded apps of the decade

 We use our phones at work, at home, on the street, while we’re eating, in bed, and even in our cars.
 You might be reading this from a mobile device right now.
 The average smartphone user spends 2 hours and 15 minutes each day using apps and 70% of that time is used on their top 3 apps.
+But just what are the most downloaded apps of the decade?
+We list them below.

 Mobile Apps have genuinely transformed individuals, businesses and society as a whole, for good and bad.
 When the App Store officially launched in July 2008 and the Google Play store in October of the same year no one could have anticipated the impact of mobile apps and our constant interaction and use of them.